choang91/slate/source/index.html.md

 search: true
 ---

-# Welcome to Ansel Adams API
+# Welcome to Ansel Adams APIs Document

-Welcome to the Ansel Adams API!
-You can use our API to access Ansel Adams API endpoints, which can get information on various users, locations, regions, and images in our database.
+Welcome to the Ansel Adams APIs!
+You can use our APIs to access Ansel Adams API endpoints, which can get information on various users, locations, regions, and images in our database.

 We have language bindings in Shell, Java, and sample JSON response!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Core API Endpoints